zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 error and drift of the external unix time will give little information on the true error and drift.

-The external unix time is to be used throughout the tox protocol whenever behaviour depends on time.
+The external unix time is to be used in all interactions with untrusted dht nodes and tcp servers whenever behaviour depends on time.
 This applies in particular to timeouts: for the purpose of such timeouts, one time is considered to be at least `n` seconds after another if the external unix time at the former is at least `n` greater than that at the latter.

 The external unix time is calculated using some constants which are set when the tox object is initialised: